The Benefits And Bright Side Of Soybean Oil

 Hair fall and balding are rising menaces, and they occur in women and men of all age groups.
 Multiple factors like stress, anxiety, genes, malnutrition, hormonal imbalance, and pollution can lead to accelerated hair fall, reduced hair strand strength, and stunted hair growth.

-Using soybean oil or soy products can increase the amino acids and keratin-like molecules in the hair fibers, strengthening them from the roots.
+But the good news is you can use soybean oil for hair.
+Using soybean oil or soy products can increase the amino acids and keratin-like molecules in hair fibers, strengthening them from the roots.

 This is why many shampoos that promise to add shine to your hair have soy oil or soy derivatives (1).